 Every year a number of History Camps take place, where young people from all over Europe come together to work on issues of European history and identity.
 Here you can learn more about past seminars, projects and other activities.

 These activities enable the participants to discover not only their own past, but the histories of other people from Europe and beyond.
 Together, they experience today´s Europe.
 Young Europeans get the opportunity for exchange and dialogue on different ways of remembrance and controversial issues in Europe´s past and present such as the legacies of 20th Century wars, protest and civil disobedience, borders, minorities, stereotypes as well as conflicts, wars and peace.

-History Camps and online activities on the History Campus are open to young Europeans who participated in history competitions and / or historical-political youth activities of the Körber Foundation and its partners, for example in the context of the EUSTORY-Network.
+History Camps and online activities on the History Campus are open to young Europeans, who participated in history competitions or historical-political youth activities of the Körber Foundation and its partners, for example in the context of the EUSTORY-Network.

-The History Camps and online projects target students within the age range of 16 to 25.
-The specific age group for each History Camp and online project is outlined in the application criteria.
+History Camps and online projects are aimed at students within the age range of 16 to 25.
+The specific age group for each History Camp and online project is outlined in the respective application criteria.

-By participating in an activity on the History Campus, the participants become a member of the History Campus community of young people from all over Europe.
-Their sharepoint for virtual exchange and debate is the History Campus online platform.
-For more information about the History Campus’ past and present curriculum, see:
+By participating in an activity on the History Campus, the participants become a member of the community of young people from all over Europe here on the History Campus.